33. Central America Part 3 – 2013

 Chichicastenango, Guatemala

-Chichicastenango’s attraction is the market.
-Twice a week, merchants and buyers from near and far villages come to buy and sell.
+Chichicastenango’s attraction is the twice a week market.
+Merchants and buyers from near and far villages come to buy and sell.
 They walk or pile into the back of pick-up trucks with fresh food, live chickens and textiles.
-The market is fascinating not only for the variety of items for sale, but for seeing the indigenous Mayans.
+The market is fascinating not only for the variety of items for sale, but for the indigenous Mayans.
 The women and some of the men wore their native Mayan dress, which changes by locale.
 Mayans make up at least 70% of Guatemala’s population.

-But even more exciting was learning about the Mayan rituals by actually watching the rituals being performed.
-The locals are of Mayan origin and although they pray in the Catholic churches, they also keep their ancient rituals.
+But even more exciting was learning about the Mayan rituals by actually watching them being performed.
+The locals are Catholic, but they also keep their ancient rituals.

 We saw these rituals performed in the church in town (on special altars), in the very colorful cemetery, by the graves of their ancestors, and up on the holy hill.
 The rituals involve burning long tapered candles, pouring various liquids on them and the use of incense in prayer.